-Backlit Bart Wall Hanging
+Backlit Wall Hangings

 I made the base by tracing around the sign with a flat washer such that the base is slightly larger than the sign.
 The base is made from two layers of ½" plywood with the rear layer serving as a frame around recesses for the bulb sockets and wiring.
 The horizontal center cross portion has a beveled undercut to hang from a screw in the wall.